The Masks We Wear

 By Ellen Borowka, MA

 Masks have long been a part of daily life.
 From the past when tribal dancers wore them to worship their gods, to the present where children wear them for special holidays like Halloween.
 Our ancestors used masks for a variety of reasons.
 Some were worn to portray spirits, gods or animals; and others were used to protect and guard against misfortune and disease.
-There were masks to maintain contact with the dead through burial rituals or in ancestor worship; tomask2 represent characters in theater; and to celebrate the change of seasons and festivals.
+There were masks to maintain contact with the dead through burial rituals or in ancestor worship; to represent characters in theater; and to celebrate the change of seasons and festivals.

 Masks in Everyday Life